Biomapas/B.CfnApiV2/README.md

 want to switch a traditional `CfnApi` to this one.
 Mainly these convenient features:
 - Easy to add `CloudFront` distribution on top of the API (enabling CDN).
 - Easy to enable `Stage` and attached to the api.
-- Easy to add authorization with `UserPoolAuthorizer`.
+- Easy to add authorization with `UserPoolAuthorizer` & `ApiKeyAuthorizer`.

 ### Remarks